5001 Senior Graphic Designer, Publications

 IMMEDIATE SUPERVISOR Director of Publications

-The Senior Graphic Designer is responsible for producing a wide range of printed materials (brochures, recruitment and advertising materials, posters, murals, banners, etc.), provides web graphic design services for the University, and produces more complex and high profile projects, such as the Viewbook.
-The Senior Graphic Designer takes projects from concept to delivery, participates in project interviews, develops concepts and designs, directs photo shoots, presents design layouts to clients, arranges for the printing of publications with both on-campus and off-campus printers, and coordinates the work of full-time, part-time, and student workers in the development and production of designs.
-The Senior Graphic designer provides troubleshooting and software installation for the Macintosh computers in the department, prepares specifications and orders computers for the department, coordinates focus groups for the Viewbook, supervises some student workers directly as well as mentoring all student workers in the department, coordinates the printing and billing of projects completed by students, and maintains the digital job archive system.
+The Senior Graphic Designer, Publications is responsible for producing a wide range of printed materials (brochures, recruitment and advertising materials, posters, murals, banners, etc.), provides web graphic design services for the University, and produces more complex and high profile projects, such as the Viewbook.
+The Senior Graphic Designer, Publications takes projects from concept to delivery, participates in project interviews, develops concepts and designs, directs photo shoots, presents design layouts to clients, arranges for the printing of publications with both on-campus and off-campus printers, and coordinates the work of full-time, part-time, and student workers in the development and production of designs.
+The Senior Graphic Designer, Publications provides troubleshooting and software installation for the Macintosh computers in the department, prepares specifications and orders computers for the department, coordinates focus groups for the Viewbook, supervises some student workers directly as well as mentoring all student workers in the department, coordinates the printing and billing of projects completed by students, and maintains the digital job archive system.

 MINIMUM ACCEPTABLE QUALIFICATIONS